MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility.md

     - **Available For Reservation Calculated Measure** column
     - **Settings** button
 1. Go to **Intelligent Order Management Mappings**, and confirm the grid has the following elements:
-    1. **Set Physical Measure Mapping** : This section will allow you to map any of of your **Datasource** **Physical measures** mapping to a standard **Physical measure** in IOM.
+    1. **Set Physical Measure Mapping** - This section will allow you to map any of your **Datasource** **Physical measures** mapping to a standard **Physical measure** in Intelligent Order Management.
-        - **Datasource** column: refers to the source system.
+        - **Datasource** column: Refers to the source system.
-        - **Base Measure** column : refers to the IOM standard measure.
+        - **Base Measure** column: Refers to the Intelligent Order Management standard measure.
-        - **Physical measure** column : refers to the physical measure used in the source system.
+        - **Physical measure** column: Refers to the physical measure used in the source system.
-    2. **Set Calculated measure Mappings**: This section will allow you to map any of of your **Datasource** **Calculated measures** mapping to a standard **Calculated measure** in IOM.
+    2. **Set Calculated measure Mappings**: This section will allow you to map any of your **Datasource** **Calculated measures** mapping to a standard **Calculated measure** in Intelligent Order Management.
-        - **Datasource** column: refers to the source system.
+        - **Datasource** column: Refers to the source system.
-        - **Base Measure** column : refers to the IOM standard measure.
+        - **Base Measure** column: Refers to the Intelligent Order Management standard measure.
-        - **Calculated measure** column : refers to the calculated measure used in the source system.
+        - **Calculated measure** column: Refers to the calculated measure used in the source system.
-    3. **Set Allocation Group Mappings** : This section will allow you to map your defined allocation groups to a standard set of allocation groups in IOM.
+    3. **Set Allocation Group Mappings**: This section will allow you to map your defined allocation groups to a standard set of allocation groups in Intelligent Order Management.
-        - **Allocation Group** column: refers the group. this could range from group 0 to group 7.
+        - **Allocation Group** column: Refers to the group.
+This value can range from "group 0" to "group 7".
-        - **Allocation Group Name** : This section will allow you to map the group defined to a standard allocation group in IOM.
+        - **Allocation Group Name**: This section will allow you to map the group defined to a standard allocation group in Intelligent Order Management.

 ![Mapping.](media/Mapping.png)